 Territorial and Non-Territorial Spaces

-The concepts of territorial and non-territorial spaces are integral to discussions in various fields, including political science, international relations, and law.
-Here’s a detailed exploration of both these concepts:
+Territorial and non-territorial spaces are important topics in areas like political science, international relations, and law.
+Here’s a simple look at both:

 Territorial Spaces: